openmls/openmls/book/src/user_manual/group_config.md

 ## Unknown extensions

 Some extensions carry data, but don't alter the behaviour of the protocol (e.g.  the application_id extension).
-OpenMLS allows the use of arbitrary such extensions both in the group context and in leaf nodes.
+OpenMLS allows the use of arbitrary such extensions in the group context, key packages and leaf nodes.
 Such extensions can be instantiated and retrieved through the use of the `UnknownExtension` struct and the `ExtensionType::Unknown` extension type.
 Such "unknown" extensions are handled transparently by OpenMLS, but can be used by the application, e.g. to have a group agree on pieces of data.